noyzzz/ppluspluscompiler/README.md

     In this example, `input.in` contains the P++ source code, and the generated LLVM code will be saved in `output.ll`.

+5. **Generate Executable from LLVM Code:**

+    After successfully generating the LLVM code, you can use clang to create an executable file.
+Follow the commands below:

+    ```bash
+    # Compile LLVM code to object file
+    clang -c -o output.o output.ll

+    # Link the object file to create an executable
+    clang -o output output.o
+    ```

+    Finally, execute the generated executable:

+    ```bash
+    ./output
+    ```

+    These commands compile the LLVM code into an object file (`output.o`) and then link it to create the final executable (`output`).
+You can run the executable to execute the compiled P++ program.

 Now, you can easily compile and test your P++ programming language by following the provided steps.
 Feel free to customize the configuration to suit your specific project structure and compiler setup.